arabcoders/watchstate/README.md

 ## Updates

+### 2024-08-10

+I have recently added new experimental feature, to play your content directly from the WebUI.
+This feature is still in alpha, and missing a lot of features.
+But it's a start.
+Right now it does auto transcode on the fly to play any content in the browser.

+The feature requires that you mount your media directories to the `WatchState` container similar to the `File integrity` feature.
+I have plans to expand the feature to support more controls, however, right now it's only support basic subtitles streams and default audio stream or first audio stream.

+The transcoder works by converting the media on the fly to `HLS` segments, and the subtitles are selectable via the player ui which are also converted to `vtt` format.

+Expects bugs and issues, as the feature is still in alpha.
+But I would love to hear your feedback.
+You can play the media by visiting the history page of the item you will see red play button on top right corner of the page.
+If the items has a play button, then you correctly mounted the media directories. otherwise, the button be disabled with tooltip of `Media is inaccessible`.

+The feature is not meant to replace your backend media player, the purpose of this feature is to quickly check the media without leaving the WebUI.

 ### 2024-08-01

 We recently enabled listening on tls connections via `8443` which can be controlled by `HTTPS_PORT` environment variable.